 “We have leading edge technology in our secondary operations, we can even put precision metals in print copy for metallized print,” Weikel says.
 He adds that GGI specializes in smaller volumes for a customer’s specific program, which could amount to 200,000 pieces a year for a special fragrance.
 The product development department assists in creating the container that meets specific needs and the project manager coordinates the development of the product, beginning with the concept drawing through the creation of three-dimensional models of the design concept.
 This team oversees new mold manufacturing during the construction of the prototype molds to the final production tooling and manufacture of the glass container.
 “We’re fully integrated and have a group of individuals who work directly with the customer on new product campaigns.
 We also have our own tooling, mold shop and design center.”

 In addition, capabilities include the combination of innovative technology in mix and melt, with five tanks in operation.
 Chemists and chemical engineers work to create the desired glass composition, physical properties, chemical durability and light transmission, needed for a product and they formulate the criteria for the correct color in either the tank or via frit in the forehearth.
 Manual and automated inspection occurs throughout the manufacturing process, beginning in the company’s quality lab through the hot and cold ends to packaging, using modern inspection equipment and hands on checking GGI’s coated products division enhances the durability of glass and affords a safety shield between the glass and the consumer with an outside coating.
 Coating options are unlimited, and can be created to present a decorative effect, such as glitter, gloss or an array of patterns.
-GGI also provides an internal sulfur coating to ensure product protection and avoid
+GGI also provides an internal sulfur coating to ensure product protection and avoid chemical breakdown.

 In its Decora operation, GGI provides the largest variety of decorating capabilities in the U.S. These facilities use fully automated systems for organic and ceramic sprays, silk screening, ink transfer, precious metal application and pad printing.